AlanFoster/alanfoster.github.io/src/pages/workshops/jest/mocks/index.markdown

 A call to `jest.spyOn` will return a mock which we can configure.
 By default, the mock will call the original implementation.

-Before our test runs we can spy on the the fetch call and return our mock data:
+Before our test runs we can spy on the fetch call and return our mock data:

 ```javascript {"highlight": "6-15"}
 import * as service from '../';